timarenz/lacework-terraform-101/BASICS.md

 In addition, for this guide, please make sure you have configured your AWS credential either as [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) or as [configuration file using AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-And last but not leased, clone this repo: `git clone https://github.com/timarenz/lacework-terraform-101.git`
+And last but not least, clone this repo: `git clone https://github.com/timarenz/lacework-terraform-101.git`

 ## Structure your first Terraform workspace